Kosikowski/swifty-llama/API_REVIEW.md

 5. **Backend Management**: No wrapper for backend initialization/cleanup
 6. **Optimization**: No wrapper for training optimization functions
 7. **Advanced Sampling**: Many specialized samplers not wrapped
-8. **Detailed Performance**: Detailed performance analysis functions not wrapped
-9. **System Utilities**: No wrapper for system-level functions
+8. **System Utilities**: No wrapper for system-level functions
-10. **Advanced Vocabulary**: Many vocabulary utility functions not wrapped
+9. **Advanced Vocabulary**: Many vocabulary utility functions not wrapped

 ## Recommendations